1. Administration#

 To achieve this behavior, several additional LDAP queries on the ID Connector and one additional request to the target system are necessary.
 This affects performance.

-To activate this alternative behavior replace the kelvin
+To activate this alternative behavior,

-plugin in a school authority configuration
+plugin in a school authority configuration with the kelvin-partial-group-sync

 The configuration options are exactly the same as for the kelvin